Every project needs a plan. But sometimes, even the best, most carefully drafted plans need to change.

 What is agile release planning?

-Agile release planning is a project management approach where teams build and release products (in iterations or incremental stages rather than all at once or grouped into distinct major releases.
-Instead of building out a single massive inflexible schedule, teams and project managers using agile release planning break down that schedule into smaller, more flexible chunks of work, which align with specific smaller or incremental feature releases.
+Agile release planning (sometimes called Scrum release planning) is where teams build and release products in iterations or incremental stages rather than all at once or grouped into distinct major releases.

 Why is agile release planning important?